sorrz/CarPool/readme.md

 We took the assignment values of setting up a booking site for rides using the need to be statements as a guidline:

 - a presentation from a logged out view.
-- A vechile owner page where they can set trips
+- A vehicle owner page where they can set trips
 - A member page, where they can book a seat in x trip
-- a overview for all members/vehicle owners that shows a feed of trips.
+- An overview for all members/vehicle owners that shows a feed of trips.

 #### Usage